fburgerdev/beaver/README.md

 # Description
 C++ library for console and file logging

 This project provides a logging class and macros that allow for formatted logging using different logging levels (Trace, Debug, Info, Warning, Error, Fatal).
+Thread safety is garantueed across all `Logger` instances.

 # Interface
 The following interface is provided: